 Many devices have a memory function, and it just saves time when you use it night after night.
 So although this isn’t a unique feature, it is another useful one the Dreamegg gets right.

 Good price and warranty

-The Dreamegg D11 costs just under $25 at the time of writing.
+The Dreamegg D11 cost $29.99 the last time I checked (January 24, 2022).
 And considering the features it has, I think this is a good price.
 Compared to many others in the same budget price range, it has a lot to like.

 Not enough sound options for adults